-Permits are required to ensure that the impacts of dredged material disposal have been adequately assessed and, when ocean disposal is permitted, that impacts are managed responsibly and effectively.
-Permit applications are assessed under a regulatory framework, which encompasses evaluating disposal alternatives and waste minimisation procedures, site and impact assessments and management and monitoring programs.
+Permits are required to ensure that the impacts of dredged material disposal have been adequately assessed and, if ocean disposal is permitted, that impacts to sensitive marine environments (e.g., coral reefs, fish nursery sites) are managed responsibly and effectively.
+Permit applications should evaluate waste disposal alternatives and waste minimisation procedures, site and impact assessments and management and monitoring programs.

 Dredging may involve both clean and contaminated sediments.
 Sediments are unlikely to contain contaminants if they are dredged from areas remote from pollution sources.
-However, in ports and harbours adjacent to urbanised or industrialised areas, sediments may contain high levels of contamination from heavy metals or organic compounds.
+However, in ports and harbours adjacent to urban or industrial areas, sediments may contain high levels of contamination from chemicals, heavy metals or organic compounds.
 Contaminated sediments require special attention.

 Applications for 10 year permits to dispose of maintenance dredge material at sea will require a Long Term Monitoring and Management Plan.